 - Geoffrey Mulder, a professor of music, does not teach in the summer.

-- The vice president for enrollment and student affairs uses a variety of means to improve students’ lives on campus.
+- The vice president for Student Affairs uses a variety of means to improve students’ lives on campus.

 - Jane Doe has been promoted to associate professor.